ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ### Typing

 As per usual with TypeScript, we need to define the types and interfaces used in our store.
-Make a `.types.ts` file for the store.
+Make a `.types.ts` file for the store, located in the same directory.

 Main takeaway is to export an interface of the store, with type definitions for each method used.
 We'll also need to define the type of the backend state used in the Store.